brontosaurusrex/brontosaurusrex.github.io/_posts/2025-01-02-sftpgo-but-nginx-is-used-as-reverse-proxy.md

 Install sftpgo as instructed by their page, it should bind to 127.0.0.1:8080 by default?

-Add a new virtual host to nginx that my look like this:
+Add a new virtual host to nginx that may look like this (mostly generated using chatgpt):

     server {
         server_name myfiles.duckdns.org;